ngutip/yii-boilerplate/README.md

 This code is free to use and is simply an agglomeration of Yii best-practices that I've picked up and repeated too much.
 The various plugins are licensed by their various authors.

-* Thanks to Brent J Anderson
+* Theanks to Brent J Anderson